vortexint/Magnet/readme.md

 magnet_package(${CMAKE_CURRENT_SOURCE_DIR}/assets)

 # Necessary.
-If not using any custom assets, pass a non-existent directory:
+If not using any custom assets, pass an empty string.
-magnet_package(UNDEFINED)
+magnet_package("")
 ```

 Next, let's work on the project's code structure...